Patternslib/Patterns/src/pat/autofocus/documentation.md

 ## Description

-With the Autofocus pattern you may choose which input field gets the focus when a page load, or after it was injected.
+With the Autofocus pattern you may choose which input field gets the focus when a page is loaded or injected.

 ## Documentation

-Patterns augments the standard HTML5 autofocus behaviour, and implements it for browsers that do not support it natively.
+Patterns augments the standard HTML5 autofocus behaviour.

 On initial page load or when new content is injected it is scanned for input elements with an `autofocus` attribute or `pat-autofocus` class.